(You will laugh when you figure out why I gave that title to this post. Maybe. Or you might roll your eyes. But I laughed.)

 Once upon a time, a very young, struggling military family lived in the Upper Peninsula of Michigan.
 Their names were Dan & Jean Burrow, and their children were Aleassa, James, and Philip.

 One day, an evangelist named Chuck Brady and his family of talented gospel singers set up a tent meeting in a cow pasture near the Air Force base.
 The Burrow family attended the meetings, and God used the preaching and music of The Brady Family to turn Daniel Burrow’s “heart toward home.”
 Aleassa was a little girl at the time, and doesn’t remember that her family was struggling or that her dad wasn’t serving God.
 She only remembers her dad as the man he became after those meetings–a godly man who faithfully led his family to serve and love God.

-The Burrows became lifelong friends with the Brady’s and their children, and still keep in contact.
-They went to their meetings in Michigan whenever they were nearby within a few hours’ drive, and had an extensive collection of “Brady tapes”.
+The Burrows became lifelong friends with the Brady Family, and still keep in contact.
+They went to their meetings in Michigan whenever they were within a few hours’ drive, and had an extensive collection of “Brady tapes”.

 The Brady’s were very involved with a Bible printing ministry called Bearing Precious Seed, and even went on missions trips into Mexico with a man they knew well, named Carlos Demarest.

 The Burrows were never familiar with that part of the Brady’s ministry, but that’s where it gets interesting.